Pohlsepia

 Pohlsepia mazonensis is a species of fossil organism with unknown affinity.
 Although it was originally identified as an extinct cephalopod, later studies denied that interpretation.
 The species is known from a single exceptionally preserved fossil discovered in the late Carboniferous (Pennsylvanian) Francis Creek Shale (Mazon Creek fossil beds) of the Carbondale Formation, north-east Illinois, United States.

 Pohlsepia mazonensis is named after its discoverer, James Pohl, and the type locality, Mazon Creek.
 Its habitat was the shallows seawards of a major river delta in what at that time was an inland ocean between the Midwest and the Appalachians.
 In its initial description, it was considered to be the oldest known octopus, but later studies have considered this classification dubious.
-In 2022, it was even shown that it may not be a mollusk.
+In 2022, it was even suggested that it may not be a mollusk.

 The type specimen is reposited at the Field Museum of Natural History in Chicago, Illinois.

 Fossil

 The Pohlsepia mazonensis fossil found by James Pohl is the only known example of the species.
 Most notably, the fossil has ten arms.
 The extra two arms are shorter, while the other eight are similar in length.

-The 3.5 cm wide fossil is “sack-shaped” with indistinct features including a poorly defined head.
+The 3.5 cm wide fossil is "sack-shaped" with indistinct features including a poorly defined head.
 While it is unclear, one of these features could be an ink sac.
 The fossil lacks arm hooks and suckers and all of these factors combine to make the assigning of the order Cirroctopoda controversial.